mattdabit/bank-marketing/README.md

 The duration of a call seems to be a strong predictor; the longer someone is on the phone, the more likely they will accept.
 However, we see this note from the author of the dataset.
 `Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.`
-Given that we will not be using this value in our modeling, but it is still important to study it.
+Given that we cannot use this value in our modeling, I will drop it from the training data.
+It is still important to study it to give insight to the business on how they should train their employees.

 #### Calls analysis